Money Can’t Buy Your Kid Happiness – Or Can It?

 About 7 out of 10 parents choose to buy life insurance not for their own sake — their kids are the true motivation.
 They recognise that their children’s happiness could be inextricably linked to the financial security it offers.
 Now they can rest assured that they would be able to maintain their children’s standard of living no matter what happens.

 Yes, kids are generally resilient and if they had to face unexpected disruptions to their life and lifestyles, they would likely learn to adapt and make do.
 But why put their happiness at risk?
-By being financially prepared, it relieves stress on yourself and contributes to a peaceful and more conducive recovery.
+You will never know when life's uncertainties will strike and by protecting yourself with insurance before it happens, it relieves stress on yourself and contributes to a peaceful and more conducive recovery.
 More importantly, it allows you to continue spending precious time with your loved ones during this recovery period, and provides you with a way to reduce the impact on your kids.
 Even in the unfortunate eventuality that they were to lose a parent, your child will still be provided for.

 Now that you know what gives your child happiness, it’s your job to do what it takes to secure it.
 Learn how you can get a back-up plan that’s tailored to your needs.